chase-seibert/old-blog/_posts/2017-04-14-engineering-meeting-strategies.md

 understand.
 It's also relatively easy to get buy-in to delay a meeting by at most one day.

-In the best case scenario, this translates to a 1 four hour chunk per week and 4 two hour chunks a week, for a total of 12 flow hours.
+In the best case scenario, this translates to a 1 four hour block per week and 4 two hour blocks a week, for a total of 12 flow hours.

 ## Consolidating Meetings to One or Two days

-If you hold all meetings on one or two days a week, and leave the entire rest of the calendar free, you would have 3 or 4 four hour chunks per week.
+If you hold all meetings on one or two days a week, and leave the entire rest of the calendar free, you would have 3 or 4 four hour blocks per week.
 Assume that the one or two days you actually have meetings are complete write-offs.
 That results in a total of 12 to 15 flow hours.